-Carrie Gracie is a highly respected broadcaster and journalist who brings a wealth of experience to the corporate sector, whether it’s as a keynote speaker or conference facilitator and presenter.
+Carrie Gracie is a broadcaster and journalist of great authority, influence and warmth who brings a wealth of experience whether as a keynote speaker, conference facilitator or presenter.

-When delivering keynote speeches, she primarily speaks on two topics:
+For keynote speeches, Carrie primarily speaks on two topics:

 China, A Global Perspective.

 It’s commonplace to observe that China’s world view is different from the West's, but much harder to pinpoint the difference that matters and predict how it will play out in our own workplaces and lives.

 Real understanding of China is as rare in the early 21st century as it is vital.

 Carrie is an authority on modern China, with three and a half decades of first hand experience inside the world’s rising superpower.
 As BBC China editor, her coverage carried huge credibility with policy makers and public alike.

 Now her insights are sought in Whitehall, business and academia.
 Beijing’s growing diplomatic reach and growing dominance in some areas of innovation force questions across many dimensions.
 And as geopolitical tensions reshape the US/China relationship, some dilemmas become urgent.

 Carrie Gracie is ideally placed to provide a global perspective on how these developments drive not just trade and business realities, but shape the future for all of us.
 Her narrative is compelling not just because of its intellectual rigour and the long experience that informs it, but through the rich real life stories she brings to bear from the reporter's front line.

 Other popular and common topics on which she speaks, using the framework of the above two main themes, include Conflict Resolution, Truth To Power, Hard & Soft Power, plus Workplace Dilemmas.